wkoszek/me/source/blog/2018-07-04-solution-to-an-ugly-cookie-law.html.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I do not say it is a great law or even effective.
 Only try to get this perception out that the EU is stupid because it is blocking cookies as a technology.
 That is not what the law is about.</p>&mdash; Casper Bakker (@casperbakker) <a href="https://twitter.com/casperbakker/status/1014434624494325760?ref_src=twsrc%5Etfw">July 4, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The reason is that the entry barrier to making websites has dropped.
-It's something people learn in school or from the popular press and books.
+It's something people learn in school or from a popular press and books.
 Publishing such websites should be possible immediately, and  without studying European politics.